Many-one reductions and the category of multivalued functions: Many-one reductions in a categorical setting

 The product can be iterated: We inductively define $f^1 = f$, $f^{n+1} = f^n \times f$ for any morphism, and follow by $f^* = \coprod_{n \in \mathbb{N}} f^n$, assuming this coproduct exists.
 Intuitively, access to $f^*$ allows us to use $f$ for any predetermined finite number of times in parallel; hence, the operation $^*$ is suitable to introduce a generalization of $wtt$-degrees in our framework.

 In a $\aleph_0$-moce, we have the prerequisites to deal with all countable coproducts, in particular with $f^*$.
 However, our computability-inspired examples do not fulfill the respective criteria: The category of computable functions is not closed under countable coproducts.
 However, forming countable coproducts is usually unproblematic in the super-category $\mathcal{P}$, and sufficiently uniform countable coproducts, such as $f^*$ even preserve computability.
+(Alternatively, a formulation using internal category theory inside the effective topos should resolve the issue.)
 We will prove the existence of the Kleene-algebra structure assuming that $\mathcal{S}$ has all needed coproducts; so in order to apply the result, their presence has to be checked individually.